vimalpatel19/bots-seva-assistant-reminders/README.md

-# EternalSTL - Seva Assistant Bots for Reminders
+# EternalSTL - Seva Assistant Bot for Reminders
 This project has been designed to assist with automating trivial and re-occuring seva reminders through the incorporation of [Telegram Bots](https://core.telegram.org/bots).
 Using this project requires
 1. Setting up a group chat/message room in Telegram or an individual chat with the `Seva Assistant` Bot (Username: @eSTL_seva_assistant_bot).
 2. Contacting admin users of this project to setup the reminders for your needs.